 Johnstone Town Centre is the largest and most diverse centre within West Renfrewshire.
 In addition to its local retail offer, it is a civic and commercial centre providing local community services for West Renfrewshire.

 Johnstone Town Centre, in common with other similar sized centres faces a number of challenges.
-Importantly, it needs to refresh and improve its offer to ensure that it retains a competitive edge and remains the service centre for the wider west Renfrewshire area.
-The Council will make a significant investment in Johnstone Town Centre to deliver a new Civic Hub for Johnstone to be opened in 2014.
+Importantly, it needs to continue to refresh and improve its offer to ensure that it retains a competitive edge and remains the service centre for the wider West Renfrewshire area.
+The Council are making a significant investment in Johnstone Town Centre, delivering a new town hall for Johnstone to be opened in 2015.
 This will be a catalyst for further development opportunities.

 Linwood (on completion of planned redevelopment), Bridge of Weir and Lochwinnoch Local Service Centres provide convenience retail, commercial and local community uses to meet local demand.
-Proposals to re-develop Linwood will result in dramatic improvements in terms of the vitality and viability of this centre.
+Proposals to redevelop Linwood will result in dramatic improvements in terms of the vitality and viability of this centre.
 This centre will play an important role in the provision and choice of convenience retailing in West Renfrewshire and will attract shoppers from the neighbouring settlements.

-Bridge of Weir's centre provides a diverse mix of specialist independent convenience and comparison retailers, as well as local commercial uses that contribute to meet the needs of Bridge of Weir and the neighbouring villages.
+Bridge of Weir's centre provides a diverse mix of specialist independent convenience and comparison retailers, as well as local commercial uses that contribute to and meet the needs of Bridge of Weir and the neighbouring villages.

-Lochwinnoch due to its location doesn't perform the same complementary role as the other centres within West Renfrewshire.
-Although specialist uses within the village may attract visitors from the wider area.
+Lochwinnoch, due to its location, doesn't perform the same complementary role as the other centres within West Renfrewshire, although specialist uses within the village may attract visitors from the wider area.
 This centre is essentially independent providing local services for the village.